LukeOnuke/signshop/README.md

 ```

 # Technical documentation
-> [!NOTE]
-> This section of the readme contains a tutorial on how to use the mod as a
-> player, if you are looking for the admin guide, go down to the ***admin
-> guide*** section of the README.
 This section of the README goes over the technical inner workings of the
 signshop mod.
+> [!NOTE]
+> This part of the text is still being written.